mlissner/michaeljaylissner.com/content/jacobsen-v-katzer-article-posted.md

 Tags: patent, paper, open source, Jacobsen v.
 Katzer, FOIA, DMCA, copyright
 Category: Policy and Politics

-Today I finally finished an article I have been writing for Wikipedia, as part of my <a href="http://people.ischool.berkeley.edu/~bcarver/mediawiki/index.php/INFO_237_Fall_2009_Syllabus" target="_blank">IP Law class</a>.
+Today I finally finished an article I have been writing for Wikipedia, as part of my <a href="http://people.ischool.berkeley.edu/~bcarver/mediawiki/index.php/INFO_237_Fall_2009_Syllabus">IP Law class</a>.
 The professor for this class is the same as the one that taught the Cyberlaw class I took in the Spring, and once again, he has asked us to work on Wikipedia as part of our classwork.

-We were able to choose an article on Wikipedia that was related to the class, and I chose to work on the article on <a href="http://en.wikipedia.org/wiki/Jacobsen_v._Katzer" target="_blank">Jacobsen v.
+We were able to choose an article on Wikipedia that was related to the class, and I chose to work on the article on <a href="http://en.wikipedia.org/wiki/Jacobsen_v._Katzer">Jacobsen v.
 Katzer</a>, which is a very important case as it relates to open source licensing, patent law, copyright, DMCA, and just about every other possible IP law issue.

 Ultimately, it was a very complicated case because Katzer has attempted to throw the book at Jacobsen (and vice versa).
-The court has not yet resolved all the issues, but from reading through about half of the court documents that <a href="http://jmri.sourceforge.net/k/docket/index.shtml" target="_blank">Jacobsen has posted</a>, it appears that Katzer has:
+The court has not yet resolved all the issues, but from reading through about half of the court documents that <a href="http://jmri.sourceforge.net/k/docket/index.shtml">Jacobsen has posted</a>, it appears that Katzer has:

  - Patented technology that was not his to patent
  - Attempted to get licensing fees from Jacobsen for those patents